CCorfield/Torch-parallel-nccl-MPS-Example/README.md

 This package has a dependency on `libzmq` and `libzmq-dev` -- in my Ubuntu environment the packages are `libzmq3` and `libzmq3-dev`.

 ## nVidia-MPS
 Now consider the following situation: multiple copies of a neural net resident on multiple GPUs, which may include several copies of the net on each GPU.
 You can imagine running separate training harnesses for each instance, training each net independently, and at some point saving each net and combining them (e.g., take an average of the parameters).
 This feels clumsy and certainly not in the spirit of parallel processing.
 Consider one of the problems with this approach: time slicing on a GPU. nVidia GPUs will happily support multiple processes and users sharing a GPU, but as nVidia points out, the processor will grant exclusive access to the client processes in a round-robin fashion and since each process is unlikely to fully occupy all the cores of the GPU, it won’t be using all the processing power that is available. nVidia has partially addressed this issue with its “MPS” – Multi-Process Service – which allows computing requests from multiple processes run by the same user to be interleaved leading to greater occupancy of the GPU.
+You can find nVidia's documentation on MPS at: https://docs.nvidia.com/deploy/pdf/CUDA_Multi_Process_Service_Overview.pdf.

 To set up your GPUs to use MPS you can do the following:

 Stop all the processes which are using the GPU.
 If you are using a Linux box with X-Windows, you can stop it with: